 MetroFreight (MF) Center of Excellence: METRANS is the home of the Volvo Research & Educational Foundations (VREF) Center of Excellence on urban freight.
 The consortium includes the University Transportation Research Center (Region 2 UTC) in New York, the Institute of Science and Technology for Transport in Paris, and the Korean Transport Institute (KOTI) in Seoul.
-We are concluding Year 4 of the 5-year contract with VREF.
-Fifteen research projects are completed and 27 are in progress.
+We are concluding Year 5 of the 5-year contract with VREF although it has now been formally extended until December 31, 2018.
+Fifteen research projects are completed and 26 are in progress.
 Research briefs and final research reports are posted on the METRANS website, along with the Urban Freight Curriculum Guide, periodically updated.
-MF's collaborative graduate course in Urban Freight was offered for the first time in spring 2016 by CCNY Alison Conway and Genevieve Giuliano.
-The MF team met in Seoul, Korea in July and hosted an International Seminar on City Logistics: Challenges and Strategies for Sustainable Urban Freight.
-In September, partners Geraldine Knatz, Thomas O'Brien, and Jean-Paul Rodrigue wrote on the bankruptcy of Hanjin Shipping, South Korea's largest shipping company, for the METRANS Perspectives Blog.
+Seven MF researchers from LA, New York, and Paris presented papers at the VREF Conference, "Urban Freight 2016: Plan for the Future - Sharing Urban Space," in Gothenburg, Sweden from October 17-19.
+Giuliano presented a paper at the Western Regional Science Association (WRSA) 56th Annual Meeting in Santa Fe, New Mexico in February.
+New York partners Alison Conway and Elliott Sclar were panel discussants with Giuliano in New York City on "Creating a More Livable City through Transportation" in March.
+Discussions are underway by the MF team about their participation in the upcoming October 2017 I-NUF Conference in Long Beach, using it as an opportunity to share the accomplishments of the past 5 years.

 National Center for Sustainable Transportation (NCST): METRANS is a partner in the NCST consortium, led by UC Davis, and including UC Riverside, Georgia Tech, and University of Vermont.
 METRANS' role is sustainable freight transport.
-An additional open solicitation for NCST projects was included in our Year 3 RFP issued during this reporting period.
-See section 1.1.2.

 Southwest Transportation Workforce Center (SWTWC): METRANS is home to SWTWC, one of five regional centers that form the National Network for the Transportation Workforce.
 FHWA funded the centers to build strategic partnerships and engage regional and national stakeholders to develop a skilled and career-ready transportation workforce.
-O'Brien serves as Director of SWTWC, which includes the following partner institutions: Sol Price School of Public Policy, Texas A & M University Transportation Institute (TTI), ICF International, and the National Occupational Competency Testing Institute.
+O'Brien serves as Director of SWTWC, which includes the following partner institutions: Sol Price School of Public Policy, Texas A&M University Transportation Institute (TTI), ICF International, and the National Occupational Competency Testing Institute.
 SWTWC facilitates results-driven partnerships with State DOTs, State Departments of Education, industry, and others throughout transportation, education, labor, and workforce communities.